 The final parts of the WACC formula is to find the weights of debt and equity.

-To do this, take the total market cap of your company (found on Yahoo Finance), which represents equity, and the total debt, and add them together.
+To do this, take the total market cap of your company, which represents equity, and the total debt, and add them together.
 Then, determine how much of debt and equity consists of this total figure by simply dividing them as shown below for Intel:

-As you can see, the we is 87.20% and the wd is 12.80%.
-We can then use these figures to finally solve for Intel's WACC, which will then be used as our discount rate in our DCF valuation.
+As you can see, the we is 84.62% and the wd is 15.38%.
+Now, we can finally solve for Intel's WACC, which will then be used as our discount rate in our DCF valuation.

-You can then plug this 6.68% figure into your DCF spreadsheet as the discount rate (required rate of return), and this completes step 2.
+You can then plug this 5.79% figure into your DCF model as the discount rate (required rate of return), and this completes step 2.
 For another example on how to calculate the WACC (with downloadable spreadsheets), see the link below:

-The perpetual, or constant growth rate, is the growth rate that free cash flow (FCF) is going to grow at, forever.
+The perpetual, or constant growth rate, is the growth rate that free cash flow (FCF) is going to grow at into perpetuity (forever).